emilioforrer/ruby-talks/documentation/README.md

 Note that a @param tag need not be defined for the options hash itself, though it is useful to do so for completeness.

-This can be very helpful when we use Traiblazer operations
+This can be very helpful when we use Trailblazer operations

 Examples: